Have I or someone else got a Concussion? How to tell the pitch side if you or someone else needs to stop playing?

 - Balance problems

 - Clear fluid leaking from the nose or ears

 - Neck pain that is central or the neck being blocked (associated fracture)

 Concussion guidelines apply to all ages.
 Care needs to be taken with children and adolescents because their brain is still developing.
-Children and adolescents with suspected concussion MUST be referred to a healthcare practitioner immediately for initial assessment.
+Children and adolescents with suspected concussions MUST be referred to a healthcare practitioner immediately for an initial assessment.
 They may also need further assessment by a doctor.
 IF IN DOUBT SIT THEM OUT!!!

-- Read more on concussion here.
+- Read more on concussions here.

 - Headcase Concussion Advice Card and/or the Pocket ConcussionRecognition Tool which can be downloaded from the resources section of EnglandRugby.com/concussion.

 - Concussion Guidelines diagnosis and Initial management Chart (playerwelfare.worldrugby.org/)